 If you’re at home, your GP has overall responsibility for your care.
 Depending on your needs, you might be offered help from nurses who can visit you at home.
 Nurses can offer support in different ways such as practical help, advice on symptom control and emotional support.
 Other help may also be available from carers, home helps, physiotherapists, occupational therapists, or psychologists.
 Talk to you GP to find out what’s available in your area.

 If you have troublesome symptoms, your GP may refer you to a hospice or palliative care unit in a hospital.
 Hospices are designed to be comfortable and relaxed.
 Some people only go in for short stays to help control their symptoms.
-And many hospices have day centres that people can visit once or twice a week if they wish.
+Many hospices have day centres that people can visit once or twice a week if they wish.

 At the end of life